kachumahara/ReadMe-Generator/newReadme.md

   ### My name is Kenneth A

-  # Weather app
+  # weather dashboard

   ## Description

-  it presents weather condition and a 5 day weather forecast
+  weather situtation

   ## Table of Contents